Part II

 “What pattern is surfacing?
 What thread am I pulling in the Firmament?”

-Treat this pause as a micro-Útiseta: read the raw signal of the field before the algorithm engages.
+Treat this pause as a threshold: read the field before the algorithm names it for you.

 Let sensation answer first.
 Even this brief scan reminds you that tone, voice, and posture radiate into the web.

-The Dragon serves the Soul Body, not the room.
-Align with your own definition of the good, and the action will clarify.
+The Dragon serves the Soul Body, not the room’s approval.
+Align with your own definition of the good.
+Then stay accountable to impact through consent and repair.

 Practice Anchor 2: Interpersonal Integrity